cobbland/cobb.land/pages/shanghai-royale.md

 layout: layout.html
 title: 'Shanghai Royale'
 permalink: /shanghai-royale/
+tags: [page, game]
 ---

 # Shanghai Royale

 *v1.2*

-A card game using standard Shanghai rules with the following exceptions:
+A card game using standard [Shanghai rummy](https://en.wikipedia.org/wiki/Shanghai_rum) rules with the following exceptions:

 - Up to sixteen players may play at once using one deck per two players (rounded up).
 - At the end of each hand, players are eliminated using the chosen elimination rules (see below) until only four players remain.